rmylonas/MetaDB/README.md

 ![MetaDB workflow](https://github.com/rmylonas/MetaDB/raw/master/resources/markdown-resources/workflow.png "MetaDB workflow")

-ISAtab files for Metabolomics should be created with ISAcreator from [MetaboLights](http://www.ebi.ac.uk/metabolights/)).
+ISAtab files for Metabolomics are best created with ISAcreator from [MetaboLights](http://www.ebi.ac.uk/metabolights/)).
 ISAtab files can be uploaded to **MetaDB** as a ZIP file.
 Selected Assays are then imported to **MetaMS**.

 MetaDB takes care of the randomization of the given samples.
 The randomized sample list can be exported in a CSV format and afterwards be used to setup your MS acquisition.
 Acquired runs are imported back to **MetaMS**, where they can be further processed (**MetaDB** currently supports *.CDF*, *.MzXML* and *.MzData* files).